Provable Training of a ReLU Gate with an Iterative Non-Gradient Algorithm: Re-analyzing the GLM-Tron

 where we have defined,\\ $\tilde{L}_S(h_t) := \frac {1}{S} \sum_{i=1}^S \Big (h_t(x_i) - \sigma (\langle \w , \x_i\rangle) \Big)^2 = \frac {1}{S} \sum_{i=1}^S \Big ( \sigma (\langle \w_t, x_i\rangle ) - \sigma (\langle \w , \x_i\rangle) \Big)^2$ \end{lemma}

-The above algorithm was introduced in \cite{kakade2011efficient} for bounded activations.
+We give the proof of the above lemma in Appendix \ref{app:glmtronstep}.
+The above Algorithm \ref{GLMTron} was introduced in \cite{kakade2011efficient} for bounded activations.
 Here we show the applicability of that idea for more general activations and also while having adversarial attacks on the labels.
-We give the proof of the above lemma in Appendix \ref{app:glmtronstep}.
-Now we will see in the following theorem and its proof as to how the above lemma leads to convergence of the \textit{effective-ERM}, $\tilde{L}_S$ by GLM-Tron on a single gate.
+We will see in the following theorem as to how the above lemma leads to convergence of the \textit{effective-E.R.M.}, $\tilde{L}_S$ by GLM-Tron on a single gate.